Violent Night 2

 Violent Night 2 is an upcoming American Christmas action comedy film directed by Tommy Wirkola and written by Pat Casey and Josh Miller.
 It is a sequel to Violent Night (2022).
-David Harbour reprises his role as Santa Claus, alongside Daniela Melchior, Kristen Bell, Jared Harris, Joe Pantoliano, Maxwell Friedman and Andrew Bachelor.
+David Harbour reprises his role as Santa Claus, with Kristen Bell, Jared Harris, Joe Pantoliano, Maxwell Friedman, Daniela Melchior, and Andrew Bachelor joining the cast.

 Violent Night 2 is scheduled to be released in the United States by Universal Pictures on December 4, 2026.

+Premise

+After being put on the naughty list and sapped of his magic, Santa Claus must rediscover the true meaning of Christmas while taking on a ruthless gangster who terrorizes a small community.